zzzprojects/docs/learndapper.com/pages/saving-data/insert.md

 // 1.
 We will create a connection using (var connection = new SqlConnection(connectionString))
 {
     // 2.
-We will create an `INSERT` sql statement var sql = "INSERT INTO Customers (Name, Email) VALUES (@Name, @Email)";
+We will create an `INSERT` SQL statement var sql = "INSERT INTO Customers (Name, Email) VALUES (@Name, @Email)";

 	// 3.
 Call the `ExecuteAsync` method
 	{
 		// 3a.
-The first time, we will pass parameters values with an anonymous type var anonymousCustomer = new { Name = "ZZZ Projects", Email = "zzzprojects@example.com" };
+The first time, we will pass parameter values with an anonymous type var anonymousCustomer = new { Name = "ZZZ Projects", Email = "zzzprojects@example.com" };

 		var rowsAffected = await connection.ExecuteAsync(sql, anonymousCustomer);